Help raise £450,000 for the Breast Unit at the Royal United Hospitals Bath

 The redevelopment will enhance the exceptional service already provided, improve efficiency and facilitate a model of care to support patients living with and beyond cancer.
 These improvements will help staff support patients with advice and counselling from a dedicated support centre within the Breast Unit, in the months and years after they leave hospital or complete their treatment.

-The improvements to the Breast unit will give patients a more holistic experience in a soothing environment.
-The unit will have rooms designed for individual patient use, quiet rooms for privacy and dignity and also an outside area for private retreats.
-Extra space will allow for continued the survivorship support, for holistic needs assessments, prosthetic fittings and also a treatment room for nursing interventions.
+These improvements will give patients a more holistic experience in a soothing environment.
+The extra space will allow for continued the survivorship support, for holistic needs assessments, prosthetic fittings and also for nursing interventions.

 Why we need your help with this Special Appeal

-The redevelopment will cost £450,000 in total.
-It will be funded entirely through charitable donations to create an environment that promotes wellbeing and recovery and provides the very best facilities for an ongoing patient centred approach to care.
+The redevelopment and expansion will create an environment that promotes well-being and recovery and provide the very best facilities for an ongoing patient centred approach to care.

 How you can get involved and support this Special Appeal